 Welcome back to my ongoing NYTIP series!
-In my last post, I discussed subway extensions to Co-op City.
-In this post, I’ll discuss extensions of the Brooklyn IRT on two dense corridors – Utica and Nostrand Avenues.
+In this post, I’ll discuss Brooklyn IRT extensions on two dense corridors – Utica Avenue and Nostrand Avenue.

 Note: Click any image to enlarge.